Get Ready for SpringFind Walks & Hikes

 Meals: Nil

 Toulouse is where the ‘Canal du Midi’ begins.
-Leaving town via the Paul Riquet bridge and cycling along the canal, you'll enter the pastel-coloured country of Lauragais.
+Leaving town via the Riquet bridge and cycling along the canal, you'll enter the pastel-coloured country of Lauragais.
 Take a break in Avignonet, the centre of the battles during the Albigensian crusades with lots of medieval remains, statues of crusaders and enormous churches.
 The highest point of the canal is at the foot of the Montagne Noire - this is the Seuil de Naurouze (watershed), the strategic point of the Canal du Midi that separates the Atlantic and Mediterranean basins.
 You then drop down to Castelnaudary.
 This region is particularly famous for its gastronomy, especially Cassoulet.
 Overnight in Castelnaudary.
 (Monday is market day here.)
-467m/4532ft ascent, 433m/1420ft descent
+129m/423ft ascent, 95m/312ft descent

 Meals: B